 Best For

 There’s no doubt that the Nikon Z 105mm f/2.8 VR is a fine lens.
 And that’s partly because it will serve you well as a macro lens.
-But it is also an ideal portrait length on a full frame camera.
+But it is also an ideal focal length for portraits on a full-frame camera.

 Nikon has used the possibilities of the Z-mount and its mirrorless cameras to good effect here.
 There is a small OLED screen on the lens that provides status feedback.